BBC in meltdown as football shows axed after stars stage mutiny over Gary Lineker

 The corporation would be forced to pay millions if it wanted to oust Lineker and would probably lose any legal claim brought by the Match of the Day presenter, senior figures believe.

-The former England striker is understood to be on a two-year contract negotiated before current director general Tim Davie was appointed.
+The former England striker is understood to be on a two-year contract negotiated before Mr Davie was appointed.
 Mr Davie has repeatedly emphasised the importance of the BBC's impartiality and led a crackdown on BBC stars making political comments on social media.

 But Lineker's contract was already in place and has not been updated, handing an important advantage to the presenter as the dispute intensifies.
 Lineker is following the letter of his contract but not the spirit of the rules imposed on presenters, a senior BBC figure told The Independent.

-Bosses now hope to renegotiate their agreement with Lineker and put clearer rules in place to allow him to return to work, having suspended him for comparing the government's asylum policies to Germany in the 1930s.
+Bosses now hope to renegotiate their agreement with Lineker and put clearer rules in place to allow him to return to work.

-Mr Davie said he would not resign over the impartiality row with Lineker but admitted it was a “difficult day.”
-He added that the broadcaster wants to get Gary Lineker “back on air”.

-“I think that everyone wants to calmly resolve the situation.
-I would say Gary Lineker is a superb broadcaster.
-He’s the best in the business, that’s not for debate,” Mr Davie said.

-Former director general Greg Dyke earlier said the BBC has “undermined its own credibility” by taking Lineker off air.
-Mr Dyke, the BBC director general between 2000 and 2004 and ex-FA chairman, said the broadcaster was “mistaken” in standing him down.
+The former director general Greg Dyke earlier said the BBC has “undermined its own credibility” by taking Lineker off air.
+Mr Dyke, the BBC director general between 2000 and 2004 and former FA chairman, said the broadcaster was “mistaken” in standing him down.

-Pime Minister Rishi Sunak said the BBC’s decision to take Lineker off the air is “a matter for them, not the government”.
+Prime Minister Rishi Sunak said the BBC’s decision to take Lineker off the air is “a matter for them, not the government”.

-In a statement, Rishi Sunak said: “As prime minister, I have to do what I believe is right, respecting that not everyone will always agree.
+In a statement, Mr Sunak said: “As prime minister, I have to do what I believe is right, respecting that not everyone will always agree.
 That is why I have been unequivocal in my approach to stopping the boats.”

 He added that he hopes the issue can be resolved in a “timely manner” but defended his illegal immigration policy saying the government needed to “break the cycle of misery” created by criminal gangs trafficking people across the channel.